Celtic paddles are MIKCo's paddle of choice.

 - The Kinetik 650 is the mid-range blade that suits medium size paddlers.
 It is extremely efficient and delivers much more power than its modest size would suggest.

 - The Kinetik 700 is the original Kinetik sized blade, ideally suited to experienced sea kayakers.
-The down-tilted geometry produces great initial power, which aids maneuvering in rock gardens.
+It produces great initial power, which aids maneuvering in rock gardens.
 A blade with outstanding acceleration, it excels in the surf and strong currents.

 - The Kinetik 750 is the largest Kinetik blade, best for strong paddlers.
 A versatile blade, the 750 is suitable for touring, surfing and marathon racing, and offers maximum power and efficiency.